Aetherxn/Azure-Security-Lab/4.Microsoft-Sentinel/README.md

 ## Investigation Summary

-Assumed ownership of a high-severity incident titled **"Solorigate Network Beacon"** for investigation.
-The incident contained several alerts that indicated possible Command and Control (C2) activity, I needed to determine if it was a genuine security risk.
+Assumed ownership of a high-severity incident titled **"Sign-ins from IPs that attempt sign-ins to disabled accounts"** for investigation.
+The incident contained several alerts that indicated repeated sign-in attempts against disabled accounts, and I needed to determine if it was a genuine security risk.

 ![Incident Overview](screenshots/incident-overview.png)